 Costs that may apply include:

-• Supervision charges - $5.00 per quarter hour or part thereof
+• Supervision charges - $5.40 per quarter hour in cases of inspection

 Processing of your FOI Request